 When Was the John Deere Model A Introduced?

-The John Deere Model A Tractor was the first tractor that had adjustable wheel treads, which gave it a wider range of utility and adaptability than other models on the market at that time.
+The first John Deere Model A Tractor was manufactured in April of 1934 and came equipped with an impressive 25 horsepower engine and a 4-speed transmission.
+It was also the first tractor that had adjustable wheel treads, which gave it a wider range of utility and adaptability than other models on the market at that time.
 Having the ability to change the space between rear wheels gave the operator more control, ultimately making it easier to steer the tractor.

 Prior to 1938, the Model A featured an open fan shaft, a defining characteristic often sought out by John Deere collectors today.
 During the 1938–1939 time period, Deere & Company closed the fan shaft to give the tractor a more streamlined look.

-In 1952, the production of the John Deere Model A finally came to an end, marking an impressive nearly 20-year manufacturing lifetime.
-The John Deere Model A Tractor was a revolutionary tractor, spawning an entire line of two-cylinder tractors that included the B, G, L, LA, H, and M. Today, these tractors are collected rather than used, which is a credit to not only their reliability at the time they were used but also to how they are still revered by John Deere collectors and enthusiasts.
+In 1952, the production of the John Deere Model A finally came to an end, marking an impressive nearly 20-year manufacturing lifetime, which saw the creation of approximately 300,000 tractors.
+The Model A was a revolutionary tractor, spawning an entire line of two-cylinder tractors that included the B, G, L, LA, H, and M. Today, these tractors are collected rather than used, which is a credit to not only their reliability at the time they were used but also to how they are still revered by John Deere collectors and enthusiasts.